-The third factor: It is mostly associated with indicators of cooperation with the neighborhood council, going to the neighborhood hall and trying to bring issues and problems to the attention of the authorities.
+The third factor: It is mostly associated with of cooperation indicators with the council. neighborhood the going to neighborhood hall and trying to bring issues and problems to the attention of the authorities.
 This last factor is called Social Participation.